 Connect the BLUE/WHITE wire from my aux harness to your HU's amp remote turn-on lead (should also be BLUE/WHITE).

 See my notes in the "Power Antenna Wire" section (above) for cautions about your car's antenna booster amp and how that requires a full 12 Volts.

 The following are the colors I usually use when you order my aux harness with these additional signal leads:

 On 2010–2011 Legacy and Outback with h/k system, the amp turn-on is pin #23 on the 24-pin aux harness.

 On older Forester models with the odd-shaped subwoofer and an 8-pin aux harness, the remote turn-on for that sub is pin #3 on the 8-pin harness.

 Note: Parking brake and reverse gear signals are applicable only to certain cars (2012–up Crosstrek and Impreza — not WRX or STi, and 2011–2013 Forester with CP635U1 or similar models with 4.3" screen).
 No other models have these signals on the 8- or 16-pin aux harness!

 Reverse Gear Signal

-For most Impreza, Forester, and Legacy/Outback models, you can find the factory reverse gear wire in the passenger footwell, in a location similar to the one shown in this thread.
+For most Impreza, WRX, STi, Forester, Legacy/Liberty, and Outback models which do not have the reverse gear signal on a factory radio harness, you can find the reverse gear signal on a factory wire in the passenger footwell, in a location similar to the one shown in this thread.
 The factory color is BROWN/YELLOW across all models and years.

 © Copyright 2010–2014 by David Carter.
 All rights reserved.